 Keep your blinds and curtains closed.
 We have curtains on our three-season porch.

 The sun shines in there first thing and warms it up.
 So we decided that putting up curtains would stop the sun from making it almost unbearable.

 It works well.
 And by noon, we can pull them back again.

-This could be a definite summer saving tip!
+This could be a definite summer-saving tip!

 7. Sell your old clothes.

-You could also consider selling them on Facebook Marketplace!
+Consider selling them on Facebook Marketplace!
 80% of the clothes in your closet you don’t wear anyway.
 Am I right?!?

 8. Pause your gym membership.

 The weather is terrific, so find ways to work outside instead of heading to the gym.

 Go for a walk, run, hike, play with your kids or garden.
 All of these ideas will keep you in shape and be fun.